 To start using PuppetDB today:

-This manual covers PuppetDB 5, which adds several new features and contains some breaking changes since PuppetDB 4.
+This documentation covers PuppetDB 5, which adds several new features and contains some breaking changes since PuppetDB 4.

 See the release notes for information on all changes.

 Together, these give you a huge inventory of metadata about every node in your infrastructure and a searchable database of every single resource being managed on any node.

 Puppet itself can search a subset of this data using